Crown of Scotland: 16th and 17th centuries

 The re-modelled crown was first worn by James V in February 1540 to the coronation at Holyrood Abbey of his second wife, Mary of Guise, as queen consort.
 It was subsequently used in the coronations of the infant monarchs Mary, Queen of Scots, in 1543 and James VI in 1567.
 In the absence of a resident Scottish monarch following the Union of the Crowns in 1603, the Honours of Scotland were carried to sittings of the Parliament of Scotland in Edinburgh to symbolise the monarch's presence and the royal assent to legislation.

+The crown was examined at the royal mint in July 1621 after the death of Gideon Murray, who was the keeper of the Honours as Treasurer-Depute.
+It was found to be good order and the precious stones were listed.
+By this time, three empty triangular settings for stones were filled with blue enamel as a substitute.

 The crown was used at the coronation of Charles I at the Holyrood Abbey in 1633, and of Charles II at Scone parish church in 1651.
 The subsequent monarchs of Scotland only took the Scottish coronation oath, and were never crowned in Scotland.
 During the Wars of the Three Kingdoms, having already destroyed the English Crown Jewels, Oliver Cromwell sought to destroy the Scottish Regalia.
 However, the Honours of Scotland were secretly buried at Dunnottar Castle, Aberdeenshire, until Charles II was restored in 1660.